ynput/OpenPype/website/docs/admin_hosts_maya.md

 #### Camera Options

-These camera options can be overridden when publishing the review.
-They can be found on the camera shape node.
+These options are set on the camera shape when publishing the review.
+They correspond to attributes on the Maya camera shape node.

 ![Extract Playblast Settings](assets/maya-admin_extract_playblast_settings_camera_options.png)